JetBrains/amper/docs/Usage.md

 ### Using Amper in Fleet
 See [the setup instructions](Setup.md) to configure your IDE and the environment.

-Open an Amper project as usual by pointing at the folder with the main settings.gradle.kts file:
+Open an Amper project as usual by [pointing at the root folder](https://www.jetbrains.com/help/fleet/workspace.html#-s4tcw2_13).

 To run an application: